 This is secured as a second mortgage against your home.
-You should ask your Financial Adviser, not us, to advise you in detail about its terms.
-We will also need to make sure that you understand all of its terms.
-You have to repay the Equity Loan when you sell your home, or at the end of the loan term, if later.
+We will need to carefully explain the terms of the Equity Loan to you, to make sure that you understand all of its terms.
+You have to repay the Equity Loan when you sell your home, or at the end of 25 years, if later.